 A reduction in self-reported stress has been noted after 8 weeks in persons with self-reported sleep problems; this study also noted improvements in sleep

-PQQ is present in a wide-variety of foods, but currently the estimates of its contents are quite variable.
-This may be due to confusions as to whether solely PQQ should be counted or PQQ conjugates (which it is not known if these confer dietary benefit)
+PQQ is present in a wide variety of foods, but currently the estimates of its contents are quite variable.
+This may be due to confusion as to whether solely PQQ should be counted or PQQ conjugates (it is not known if these confer dietary benefit).
+In general, the PQQ content of food products listed above is substantially lower than the content of supplemented PQQ (10-20mg) and food ingestion is unlikely to replicate the effects of supplementation due to the magnitude of difference

 It should be noted that due to an affinity of PQQ to bind to amino acids and form imidazolopyrroloquinoline derivatives that the PQQ content of foods may not be the same as the total bioactive amounts of PQQ, probably due to rapid association with proteins forming amino acid conjugates (Imidazolopyrroloquinoline, or IPQ).
 Human milk, for example, contained 15% PQQ and 85% IPQ derivatives.
 That being said, no direct studies have been undertaken to see whether PQQ and IPQ have similar or different properties in vivo.